If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 Insider tip: Ask for one of the upper-level rooms for the best views across the ocean.

-Good to know: Lost Lindenberg is adults-only, so the atmosphere stays calm and intimate.
+Good to know: Lost Lindenberg is vegan and adults-only, so the atmosphere stays calm and intimate.

 Price per night: Starting from IDR 6,500,000++